 The top 9 skills employers look for

-SEEK content teamupdated on 08 February, 2024
+SEEK content teamupdated on 09 February, 2024

 Share

-While it’s impossible to know exactly what employers want when they advertise a role, there are some skills that look good on your resumé, no matter the role.
+While it’s impossible to know exactly what professional skills employers want when they advertise a role, there are some skills that look good on your resumé, no matter the role.
 Aside from relevant technical knowledge for the position, most hiring managers are looking for transferable skills.

 Transferable skills are some of the top worker skills employers value, that aren’t always mentioned in the job description.
 The good news about these skills is that you don’t need a formal education to learn them, though informal training and practice are required.